OmarMuhammedAli/Trivia/README.md

 # Full Stack Trivia API
-This appilcation is an interactive game where players can test their knowledge answering trivia questions.
+This application is an interactive game where players can test their knowledge answering trivia questions.
 The main tasks were to create a Flask RESTful API, essential database models, and a test suite for implementing the following functionality:

 1) Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2) Delete questions.
 3) Add questions and require that they include question and answer text.
 4) Search for questions based on a text query string.
 5) Play the quiz game, randomizing either all questions or within a specific category.

 ## Getting Started